Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ### Forward compatibility

 Forward compatibility is not guaranteed.
 Implementations MAY be able to read messages from future releases of the protocol with the same MAJOR version.
 Implementations MAY also be able to read messages from future releases of the protocol with a different MAJOR version.

+## Actors and implementations

+Jelly assumes there to be two actors involved in processing the stream: the producer (serializer) and the consumer (parser).
+The producer is responsible for serializing the RDF data into the Jelly format, and the consumer is responsible for parsing the Jelly format into RDF data.

+Implementations may include only the producer, only the consumer, or both.

 ## Format specification